Tax loopholes do exist. They are just hard to come by. Even most CPAs and tax professionals have a tough time uncovering them.

-While most retirement benefit plans have limits on how much you can contribute limiting the amount of tax deductions you can take, a cash balance plan has a relatively higher potential contribution limit.
+While most retirement plans have limits on how much you can contribute, a cash balance plan has a relatively higher potential contribution limit.
 This allows you to defer taxes paid now until you are eligible to withdraw the funds.

 Cash balance plans offer significant contributions like traditional defined benefit plans.
-However, they are presented as a “cash balance” which is easier for employees to understand.
-Transparency is greatly enhanced.
+However, accounts are presented as a “cash balance”, which makes it easier for employees to understand.
+This greatly enhances transparency.

 The IRS considers cash balance plans “qualified” plans.
 This means that it is specified in Section 401(a) of the Tax Code.
 This allows the contribution to be deductible by the self-employed as well as S-Corps, C-Corps and partnerships.
 A qualified CPA should have some insight into cash balance plans and where to deduct them on your tax return.

 Qualified plans come in many different shapes and sizes.
-This includes 401(k) plans, defined benefit plans, profit sharing plans, SEPs, and SIMPLE plans.
+This includes 401(k) plans, defined benefit plans, profit sharing plans, SEPs, SIMPLE plans and other pension plans.
 Contributions are tax deductible because a cash balance plan is technically a defined benefit plan.

 So if you are looking for a retirement plan that will allow for significant contributions along with tax deductions, a cash balance plan may make sense.